Stacker-AI/HealthRisk-AI/README.md

 3. Click the "Predict" button to obtain the heart attack risk prediction.
 4. The app will display the prediction result along with relevant information.

-## Acknowledgments

-This app is powered by a pre-trained machine learning model based on scikit-learn.
-The app's interface is built using the Django framework.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.